Quantum Programming Without the Quantum Physics: Measurements

 Measurement also happens implicitly at the end of every program, when we read the program's output.
 The output is determined by collapsing the final superposition to a single world, just like how a classical probabilistic program executes by deciding on a single outcome.
 Measurement also happens implicitly when discarding data: reversibility requires that no data is ever thrown away, so measurement is needed to convert it to classical data first.

 How can we understand measurements in QPP, which has no notion of qubits?
+In QPP, output, discarding, and measurement can all be understood uniformly as losses of chance for destructive interference.
+We've mentioned that interference happens when multiple worlds converge on the same program state, but to be completely accurate, they must converge on the same state for everything in the entire universe.
+We can get away with focusing exclusively on the machine state because a quantum computer is sufficiently isolated from its surroundings that its state is decoupled from the rest of the universe.
+Output and discarding break this isolation.

+Ink on paper, electrical state of classical RAM, memory stored in a human brain---whatever the form, output affects a part of ``the rest of the universe'' in a way that depends on parts of program memory.
+If a world wants to interfere with another world that had different data in those parts of memory, it not only has to merge the memory contents but also hunt down and modify all traces of the output so that they match as well, an impossibility.
+Likewise, deallocation is a vow not to touch a part of the storage anymore, effectively turning it into a part of ``the rest of the universe'' that cannot be brought to cooperate with interference.
+Explicit measurement is similar: conceptually, \lstinline{measure} is an operation that reads out the values of the measured bits into a classical medium, where ``classical'' means ``does not cooperate with interference''.

-In QPP, measurement is seen as conversion of probability amplitudes to classical probabilities.
-To capture this idea mathematically, we enrich program states from state vectors to classical probability distributions over them.\footnote{These distributions are known as \emph{ensembles} in quantum theory \cite[Chapter~2]{NielsenChuang2011QuantumComputationQuantum}.}
+Mathematically, loss of interference can be modeled as conversion of amplitudes to probabilities.
+Recall that in QPP, negative amplitudes and the destructive interference they enable are \emph{the} defining feature of quantum.
+Taking for simplicity the case where all bits in the program are measured, all future destructive interference is eliminated, so the superposition resulting at that point may as well be classical.
+In effect, the measurement has converted amplitudes to probabilities.
+To capture this idea, we enrich program states from state vectors to classical probability distributions over them.\footnote{These distributions are known as \emph{ensembles} in quantum theory \cite[Chapter~2]{NielsenChuang2011QuantumComputationQuantum}.}